tomography/scanscripts/docs/source/sector32-txm.rst

-  Controls which stage/optics/shutters to use for manipulating the sample. ``MicroCT`` uses the front stage and ``NanoTXM`` uses the rear stage.
+  Controls which stage/optics/shutters to use for manipulating the sample. ``MicroCT`` uses the front stage and ``NanoTXM`` uses the rear stage. zone_plate_drift_x (float)
+  Adjusts the zoneplate x position by this amount for every unit change of zoneplate z.
+When properly set, this will keep the sample centered when changing energy. zone_plate_drift_y (float)
+  Adjusts the zoneplate y position by this amount for every unit change of zoneplate z.
+When properly set, this will keep the sample centered when changing energy.

 .. literalinclude:: examples/beamline_config.conf